FCC commissioner calls for scrutiny of subsea data cables that link to ‘adversary countries’

 The FCC in April denied China Mobile’s application to operate in the United States.
 “The concerns aren’t just about the landing sites of the cables but who owns and operates them,” Starks added.

-The FCC said in April it might shut down U.S. operations of three state-controlled Chinese telecommunications companies — China Telecom Americas, China Unicom Americas, Pacific Networks Corp and its wholly owned subsidiary ComNet (USA) LLC.
-FCC Chairman Ajit Pai declined to say Wednesday when the commission may take action.
+The FCC said in April it might shut down U.S. operations of three state-controlled Chinese telecommunications companies — China Telecom Americas, China Unicom Americas, Pacific Networks, and its wholly owned subsidiary ComNet (USA) LLC.
+FCC chair Ajit Pai declined to say Wednesday when the commission may take action.